akramcodez/Animal-Profile-Page-Search/README.md

 ## 🤝 Collaboration Project

-**Animal-Profile-Page-Search** is an open-source collaboration project.
+**Instagram-Clone** is an open-source collaboration project.
 We welcome contributions from developers around the world.
 Whether you're adding features, fixing bugs, or improving the design, your input is valuable.
 **Please create a separate branch and push your changes before submitting a pull request.**

 ---